South African labour law: Employee

-Refraining from misconduct generally

-Any misconduct that renders the continuation of the employment relationship intolerable or unworkable, or undermines trust and confidence between employer and employee, is regarded as sufficient to justify dismissal, provided it is serious enough to offset the importance which the courts otherwise attach to the work security of employees.
-Examples of misconduct are insubordination, theft, fraud.

-With regard to misconduct committed before the formation of the conduct (like the commission of a serious crime), the general principal is that there is no duty on prospective employees to disclose prejudicial information from their past to their future employers unless they are specifically asked to do so.

-A duty may arise, however, where the non-disclosure is material and amounts to fraud.
-Whether or not an employee may be dismissed for non-disclosure depends on whether or not the employment relationship can reasonably be sustained after the discovery of the past misdeed.

-Remedies

-The employer may only dismiss the employee summarily for misconduct, incapacity or operational requirements.
-If damages are incurred as a result of a breach of one of these duties, the employer may claim compensation.

 Basic employment rights

 The Basic Conditions of Employment Act is aimed at low-income earners: those who earn less than R193,805 per annum.

 No matter what the contract itself says, the Basic Conditions of Employment Act is applicable as the minimum standard that must be achieved.

 The Labour Relations Act 1995 deals with strikes and unions and the like; the Basic Conditions of Employment Act is a fall back option for those vulnerable workers who are not able to unionize due to various reasons, such as the kind of work they do.
 Domestic and farm workers are pertinent examples in the South African context.

 The purpose of the Basic Conditions of Employment Act is to advance economic development by providing basic conditions of employment.

 The Basic Conditions of Employment Act also contains the definition of an employee, so that issue, discussed above, is relevant here, too.
 The Minister is empowered to extend the provisions of the Basic Conditions of Employment Act to non-employees in specific circumstances.
 Even, therefore, if a domestic worker is not considered an employee in terms of the Basic Conditions of Employment Act, the Minister may extend the provisions to her for her own protection.